MaVeN-13TTN/alx-backend-storage/0x02-redis_basic/README.md

 - Practice type annotations in Python
 - Learn how to handle data type conversion when retrieving from Redis
 - Understand Redis's byte string storage format
+- Learn to implement decorators with functools.wraps
+- Understand Redis INCR command for atomic incrementing
+- Practice method call tracking and monitoring

 ## Requirements